how to be a better lover

 10. Surprise them with new elements

 Intimacy in the bedroom is more than just foreplay and sex, and you cannot finish learning how to be a better lover unless you work on the different crucial elements that set the tone for desire and passion in the bedroom.
-Women, if you are wondering “how can I be a better lover to my husband”, then these tips from relationship and intimacy coach Shivanya Yogmayaa might help you:
+If you are wondering “how to be a better lover to my husband” or “how to get my wife in the mood”, then these tips from relationship and intimacy coach Shivanya Yogmayaa might help you:

 - Dress up, smell sexy and date each other as strangers again